trezor/trezord-go/README.md

 ## API documentation

-`trezord` starts server on `localhost`, with port `21324`.
-You can use `https`, by using `https://localback.net:21324` which redirects to localhost.
-You can call this web address with standard AJAX calls from websites (see the note about whitelisting).
+`trezord-go` starts a HTTP server on `http://localhost:21325`.
+AJAX calls are only enabled from trezor.io subdomains.

 Server supports following API calls: